Processing of memories involves the following:

-Fixed (as occurs after a serious event such as encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more , global ischemia, or cardiac arrest)
+Permanent, as occurs after a serious event such as encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more , global ischemia, or cardiac arrest

 Progressive (as occurs with degenerative dementias, such as Alzheimer disease Alzheimer Disease Alzheimer disease causes progressive cognitive deterioration and is characterized by beta-amyloid deposits and neurofibrillary tangles in the cerebral cortex and subcortical gray matter.
 Diagnosis... read more )